Bypass navigation bar

 The Brookhaven College Emergency Medical Services program is dedicated to student success and committed to maintaining the highest possible standards of education and training in emergency medical service.
 The EMS program goal is to create responsible, caring and competent emergency medical services professionals through the professionalism and aptitude of our instructors.

-Brookhaven College’s Emergency Medical Services (EMS) program has training for EMT-basic (EMT-B) and EMT-paramedic (EMT-P) certifications and also offers a unique opportunity to earn an associate degree in paramedicine.
+Brookhaven College’s Emergency Medical Services (EMS) program has training for EMT and Paramedic certifications and also offers a unique opportunity to earn an associate degree in paramedicine.

 Actual length of time to complete certificates or the associate degree depends on factors such as semester and length of course and whether a course is taken in spring, summer or fall; in the daytime or at night; or as a regular or fast-track class.